A car isn’t much help when you need to move 30 people. Likewise, a big bus isn’t designed to carry just one person to an exact destination.

 Mobility doesn’t necessarily mean getting a new full-time job.
 Mobility means never standing still.
 The growth that people find in an opportunity marketplace can come in all shapes and sizes.
 Yes, it can sometimes come through full-time roles, but it more frequently comes from stretch assignments, internal gigs, short-term tasks, or even shadowing and mentorship opportunities.

 With the concept of mobility continuing to evolve, achieving engagement and finding out what works for your organization takes experimentation and personalization.
-A recent RedThread study conducted in partnership with Degreed found that no two organizations implement an opportunity marketplace in quite the same way.
+A RedThread study conducted in partnership with Degreed found that no two organizations implement an opportunity marketplace in quite the same way.

 Degreed: Already at the Market